PEAC: Unsupervised Pre-training for Cross-Embodiment Reinforcement Learning: Experiments

 \textbf{Image-based DMC.} As described in Sec.~\ref{sec_method}, PEAC can flexibly combine with existing unsupervised RL methods.
 To verify it, we evaluate PEAC-LBS and PEAC-DIAYN in image-based DMC.
 The pre-training and fine-tuning steps are still 2M and 100k respectively.
 Also, we present four metrics: Median, IQM, Mean, and OG with stratified bootstrap confidence intervals in Fig.~\ref{fig_dmc_pix}.
 Taking IQM as our primary metric, PEAC-LBS not only has a higher value but also a relatively smaller confidence interval, indicating its better stability.
 As mentioned in~\cite{mazzaglia2022choreographer}, pure skill-discovery methods like DIAYN struggle on this benchmark with a certain gap compared to exploratory method.
 The phenomenon seems more pronounced in cross-embodiment setting than single-embodiment setting, which might be because of the increased difficulty of finding consistent skills across embodiments.
 As PEAC-DIAYN discovers skills across-embodiment, it consistently leads in performance compared with all other pure skill discovery methods across all four statistics.
 In Appendix~\ref{app_exp_image_results}, we report detailed results of these statistics in Table~\ref{table_dmc_image_rliable} and detailed results for all downstream tasks in Table~\ref{table_dmc_pix}.

 \textbf{Robosuite.} Besides, we validate PEAC in a more challenging setting Robosuite where different embodiments own different robotic arms (subfigures 3-6 in Fig.~\ref{fig_experiment_setting}).
-As shown in Table~\ref{table_robosuite_isaacgym}, PEAC significantly outperforms all baselines, demonstrating its powerful cross-embodiment ability and better generalization ability.
+As shown in Table~\ref{table_robosuite_isaacgym}, PEAC still significantly outperforms all baselines in both training and testing embodiments, demonstrating its powerful cross-embodiment ability and better generalization ability.
 The detailed results of each robotic arm are in Table~\ref{table_app_robosuite} of Appendix~\ref{app_robosuite}.

-\textbf{Ablation studies.} We do ablation studies in image-based DMC to evaluate the effectiveness of pre-trained steps in fine-tuned performance.
-Specially, we pre-train agents for 100k, 500k, 1M, and 2M steps, then fine-tune for 100k steps.
+\textbf{Ablation studies.} We do several ablation studies in image-based DMC to clarify the contribution of PEAC better.
+First, we evaluate the effectiveness of pre-trained steps in fine-tuned performance.
+We pre-train agents for 100k, 500k, 1M, and 2M steps and then fine-tune them for 100k steps.
 As shown in Fig.~\ref{fig_abla_timestep}, all algorithms improve with pre-training timesteps increasing, indicating that cross-embodiment pre-training effectively benefits fast handling downstream tasks.
 PEAC-LBS becomes the best-performing method from 1M steps on and PEAC-DIAYN significantly exceeds skill discovery methods.
 This suggests that PEAC excels at handling cross-embodiment tasks with increased pre-training steps.
 Additional results are in Appendix~\ref{app_exp_timestep_results}.
+Besides pre-training steps, we also do more ablations studies of different components in PEAC to verify their effectiveness in Appendix~\ref{app_more_ablation}.
+For example, we evaluate the stability of PEAC-LBS in DMC-image under different $\beta$ (we set it as 1.0 in all main experiments), which is the trade-off parameter for balancing the policy improvement term and the policy constraint term.
+Moreover, we also do an ablation study on our embodiment discriminator to verify the contribution of each component in our PEAC.
+More results and analyses are in Appendix~\ref{app_more_ablation}.